muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 sections showcase how data has revealed information about courses and students, and how course teams have reacted to the information.

-The edX Insights dashboard includes a brief description for each reported value that you access by moving your cursor over the "Information" icon.
-The :ref:`Reference` chapter in this guide dives deeper to provide detailed descriptions of how edX computes reported values.
+The edX Insights dashboard includes a brief description for each reported value: move your cursor over the "Information" icon.
+The
+:ref:`Reference` chapter in this guide dives deeper to provide detailed descriptions of how edX computes the reported values.